Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Introduction

-The American Diabetes Association recommends daily nuts, as they are diabetes superfoods, especially those with high fiber content and a low glycemic index.
-In this case, pistachios are a good example.
+The American Diabetes Association recommends daily nuts, as they are diabetes superfoods.
+Pistachios are a good example, as they have high fiber content and a low glycemic index.

 We'll go through the benefits of eating pistachios and discuss how they can help with high blood sugar levels.